solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 Make sure that when setting up your CPI, you include both the Merkle tree address and the tree authority bump in the signer seeds.

-#### 5. Create `append_note` instruction
+#### 5. Create `append_note` Instruction

-Now, let’s create our `append_note` instruction.
-This instruction needs to take the raw note as a String and compress it into a hash that we’ll store on the Merkle tree.
-We’ll also log the note to the Noop program so the entirety of the data exists within the chain’s state.
+Let’s move on to creating the `append_note` instruction.
+This instruction will compress a raw note into a hash and store it on the Merkle tree, while also logging the note to the Noop program to ensure all data remains available on-chain.

-The steps here are as follows:
+Here’s how to accomplish this:

-1. Use the `hashv` function from the `keccak` crate to hash the note and owner, each as their corresponding byte representation.
-It’s **_crucial_** that you hash the owner as well as the note.
-This is how we’ll verify note ownership before updates in the update instruction.
+1. **Hash the Data**: Utilize the `hashv` function from the `keccak` crate to compute a hash of the note and the owner’s public key.
+Both should be converted to their byte representations.
+It's essential to hash the owner along with the note to facilitate ownership verification during updates.

-2. Create an instance of the `NoteLog` struct using the hash from step 1, the owner’s public key, and the raw note as a String.
-Then call `wrap_application_data_v1` to issue a CPI to the Noop program, passing the instance of `NoteLog`.
-This ensures the entirety of the note (not just the hash) is readily available to any client looking for it.
-For broad use cases like cNFTs, that would be indexers.
-You might create your observing client to simulate what indexers are doing but for your own application.
+2. **Log the Data**: Create a `NoteLog` instance with the hash from step 1, the owner’s public key, and the note as a `String`.
+Then, use `wrap_application_data_v1` to issue a CPI to the Noop program with this `NoteLog` instance.
+This ensures the complete note (not just the hash) is available to clients, similar to how indexers manage cNFTs.
+You might also develop an observing client to simulate indexer functionality specific to your application.

-3. Build and issue a CPI to the State Compression Program’s `append` instruction.
-This takes the hash computed in step 1 and adds it to the next available leaf on your Merkle tree.
-Just as before, this requires the Merkle tree address and the tree authority bump as signature seeds.
+3. **Append to the Merkle Tree**: Build and issue a CPI to the State Compression Program’s `append` instruction.
+This will add the hash from step 1 to the next available leaf on your Merkle tree.
+Ensure that the Merkle tree address and the tree authority bump are included as signature seeds.

 ```rust
 #[program]